-- 9.1 The board is to establish a remuneration committee, whose main tasks are to: - prepare the board's decisions on issues concerning principles for remuneration, remunerations and other terms of employment for the executive management, - monitor and evaluate programmes for variable remuneration to the executive management, both ongoing programmes and those that have ended during the year, and - monitor and evaluate the application of the guidelines for remuneration to the board and executive management that the shareholders' meeting is legally obliged to establish, as well as the current remuneration structures and levels in the company. - 9.2 The chair of the board may chair the remuneration committee.
-The other shareholders' meeting-elected members of the committee are to be independent of the company and its executive management.

-If the board considers it is more appropriate, the entire board may perform the remuneration committee's tasks, on condition that no board member who is also a member of the executive management participates in this work.

-- 9.3 If the remuneration committee or the board uses the services of an external consultant, it is to ensure that there is no conflict of interest regarding other assignments this consultant may have for the company or its executive management. - 9.4 Variable remuneration is to be linked to predetermined and measurable performance criteria aimed at promoting the company's long-term value creation.
+- 9.1 The board is to establish a remuneration committee, whose main tasks are to: - prepare the board's decisions on issues concerning principles for remuneration, remunerations and other terms of employment for the executive management; - monitor and evaluate programmes for variable remuneration to the executive management, both ongoing programmes and those that have ended during the year; - monitor and evaluate the application of the guidelines for remuneration tothe board and executive management that the shareholders' meeting is legallyobliged to establish, 20 as well as the current remuneration structures and levels in the company. - 9.21.1 The chair of the board may chair the remuneration committee.
+The other members of the committee elected by the shareholders' meeting are to be independent of the company and its executive management. - If the board considers it to be more appropriate, the entire board may perform the remuneration committee's tasks, on condition that no board member who is also a member of the executive management participates in this work. - 9.31.1 If the remuneration committee or the board uses the services of an external consultant, it is to ensure that there is no conflict of interest regarding other assignments this consultant may have for the company or its executive management.